codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 runner-5d549f8bc5-7h5rc                           1/1     Running   0          3d
 ```

-In the same manner you can list secrets, config-maps, logs, volumes etc. for the Codefresh builds.
+You can also list secrets, config-maps, logs, volumes etc. for the Codefresh builds.

-## Removing the Codefresh Runner
+## Uninstalling the Codefresh Runner

-You can uninstall the Codefresh runner from your cluster by running:
+Uninstall the Codefresh Runner. <!--- what are the implications?>

+* Run:

 ```shell
 codefresh runner delete
 ```

-A wizard, similar to the installation wizard, will ask you questions regarding your cluster before finishing with the removal.

-Like the installation wizard, you can pass the additional options in advance as command line parameters (see `--help` output):
+* Answer the prompts as required.

+To use the CLI, run:  (`--help` to see the available options):
 ```shell
 codefresh runner delete --help
 ```

-## System Requirements
+##  Requirements

 Once installed the runner uses the following pods: